Father Knows Best: Nielsen ratings

 The series finished in the Nielsen ratings at No. 25 for the 1957–1958 season, No. 14 for 1958–1959 and No. 6 for 1959–1960.

 Syndication

 Father Knows Best aired in the 1980s on Superstation WTBS and in the 1990s on The Family Channel.
 The show also aired on TV Land from 1998 to 1999 and 2002–2004.
 Reruns of Father Knows Best have aired on Antenna TV as part of that channel's regular programming schedule since January 3, 2011, and it also aired weekday afternoons on digital subchannel ME-TOO in Chicago.
-Father Knows Best is currently broadcast weekday mornings on fetv, GAC Family and GAC Living.
+Father Knows Best previously broadcast weekday mornings on FETV, GAC Family (now Great American Family) and GAC Living (now Great American Living).
 It is also available for free streaming on the Vudu and Amazon Prime Video services.

+Film adaptation

+In March 1994, Larry McMurtry and Diana Ossana were developing a dramatic adaptation of Father Knows Best for Universal Pictures.
+In July 2000, it was reported Paramount Pictures and Nickelodeon Movies were developing a new adaptation of the series that would be more light-hearted in comparison to McMurtry and Ossana's attempt.
+The plot for the project involving a child entering his father in a "father of the year" contest which the father would discover he won because his son lied about several aspects on the application.
+The father would initially be determined to tell the truth, until he falls in love with the woman officiating the contest forcing him to adhere to his son's lies and play the role of the "perfect father".
+Bob Hilgenberg and Rob Muir had written the draft as a possible vehicle for Tim Allen.